 In addition to the period certain option, some popular options are life only, life with period certain, life with cash refund, and life with installment refund.
 Most insurance companies allow joint lives to be named for an annuity option, meaning that if one owner dies, then another person – usually a spouse – will be entitled to the same benefits as the original owner for the rest of their life.
 Common periods for a period certain annuity are 10, 15 or 20 years.

 The life only option provides income payments for the owner’s life, regardless of how long they live.
 Upon the death of the owner(s), no further payments are due.

-Life with period certain works like the period certain option, but with more guarantees.
-If the owner outlives the certain period, payments will continue for life.
+Life with a period certain annuity works like a period certain option, but with more guarantees.
+If the owner outlives the certain period annuity, payments will continue for life.
 If the owner dies before the end of the certain period, then payments will be made to a named beneficiary until the end of the period.

 The life with installment refund option guarantees payments for the owner’s life, but if they die before receiving an amount of payments equal to their original investment, then the payments will continue to a beneficiary until the owner has been made “whole”.
 Life with cash refund works the same way, but any money due to the beneficiary will be paid as a lump sum.

 Pros and Cons of a Period Certain Annuity

 Period certain annuities have advantages and disadvantages for retirement planning.
 The certainty of knowing for exactly how long income will be received can provide peace of mind and predictability.
 It can also be useful if you have financial obligations that you know will persist for a certain time – like a mortgage, for example.